sachinML/Entrepreneur-Image-Classifier/README.md

 ## Implentation
 I have gone through several steps like Preprocessing, Data cleaning, Feature Engineering and Model building and the with the help of flask I have builded a web application.
-When we will classify the particular Entrepreneur Image like you can see below, it will calculate the probability value and by checking the maximum it will predict the result
+When we will classify the particular Entrepreneur Image like you can see below, it will calculate the probability value and by checking the maximum it will predict the result.

 ![plot](./2.png)